ga4gh/va-spec/docs/source/quick-start.rst

    **Legend** A hierarchy of models and standards support generation of the Standard Profile Schema that are the final product of the VA-Specification.
 Arrows on the left describe ``PROCESSES`` through which downstream models are generated from more foundational ones.
 Arrows on the right describe the propagation of requirements from implementation models to inform upstream Core-IM expansion and refinement.
 The format of each model (e.g. 'YAML', 'JSON') is indicated by icons on each.

-An overview of the interactions between repositories housing these models, along with links to source models and documentation, is provided in at the end of this page.
+An overview of the interactions between repositories housing these models, along with links to source models and documentation, is provided at the end of this page.

 Where do I Start?